About The Breach

 They not only misrepresent our most pressing issues, but they leave people hopeless about ever changing them.

 The Breach is our response — an independent media outlet producing critical journalism to help map a just, viable future.
-We provide a platform for voices you won’t often find in the establishment media and investigations, analysis and video content about the crises of racism, inequality, colonialism, and climate breakdown.
+We provide a platform for voices you won’t often find in the establishment media and investigations, analysis and video content about the crises of racism, inequality, colonialism, and climate breakdown—and what to do about it.

 Imagine coverage that doesn’t dismiss social movements proposing bold policies like defunding the police or Landback, but gives them proper airtime.